silk-framework/silk/doc/Linking.md

 # Linking

-The Workbench guides the user through the process of creating a link specification for interlinking two data sources.
+The Workbench guides the user through the process of creating linking tasks for interlinking two data sources.
 It provides the following components:

 -  **Workspace Browser:** Enables the user to browse the projects in the workspace.
 Linking Tasks can be loaded from a project and comitted back to it later.